maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 You tend to ignore random chance when the results seem meaningful, or when you want a random event to have a meaningful cause.

+> To accept that things like residential cancer clusters are often just coincidence is deeply unsatisfying.
+The powerlessness, the feeling you are defenseless to the whims of chance, can be assuaged by singling out an antagonist.

+> Your drive to do this is primal.
+You need order.
+Order makes it easier to be a person, to navigate this sloppy world.

 ## Procrastination

 #### Misconception